 Staging and Photography

-Many people – when asking, “What should I budget for if I sell my house on my own in Greater Cincinnati and Northern Kentucky?” – often neglect to factor in this expense.
+Many people – when asking, “What should I budget for if I sell my house on my own in Northern Kentucky?” – often neglect to factor in this expense.
 But if you don’t want your house to sit on the market for months on end, you probably shouldn’t neglect staging and professional photography.

 Staging involves setting up and arranging your home so that it appears as appealing and inviting as possible.
 And then to display the staging in online listings, which is where a large percentage of buyers begin their search, you will likely need some professional photos, ranging in cost from $500 to $1,000.

 If you plan to move out of your current house into a new home, you can’t just shut the utilities off in the home you vacate and intend to sell.
 Buyers absolutely do not want to walk through a cold (or sweltering) and dark house.
 (Also keep in mind that if you turn off the electricity and air conditioning during the summer, you run a high risk of developing a mold problem.)
 So, at the least, you will need to keep the electricity on and probably the gas as well in the wintertime.
 If the house is one you’ve been living in, then you already know what it will cost you to keep the utilities on.

 And then there are capital gains taxes.
 If your house has appreciated quite a bit, you may have to pay this tax (which is based on the difference between purchase and sale prices, minus the cost of documented improvements).
 There are, however, some pretty generous exemptions, but just bear in mind that Uncle Sam may take a cut.